Ipswich - East

 Ipswich - East features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 63.2% of all households, including 22.5% couples with children, 22.6% couples without children, and 16.5% single parent families.
-Non-family households make up the remaining 36.8%, with lone person households at 32.8% and group households comprising 4.0%.
-The median household size is 2.3 people, smaller than the Greater Brisbane average of 2.6.
+Non-family households constitute the remaining 36.8%, with lone person households at 32.8% and group households comprising 4.0%.
+The median household size is 2.3 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households